Residence and Dining Regulations

 During Academic Year

-Approved academic year student storage is limited to 3 containers (boxes, totes, bags) (3’ x 3’ x 3’) per individual, clearly labeled with the student’s name and class year.
+Academic year student storage is limited to 3 containers (boxes, totes, bags) (3’ x 3’ x 3’) per individual, clearly labeled with the student’s name and class year.
 All items not labeled properly will be removed and donated.
-Additional storage policies and information is listed on the Facility Services website.
+Additional storage policies and information is listed on the Facility Services website and posted at all storage locations.

 During Summer